Assured says Stockton bankruptcy plan unfair, favors Calpers

-SAN FRANCISCO (Reuters) - Bond insurer Assured Guaranty, facing massive losses in Stockton, California’s bankruptcy, on Wednesday said the largest U.S. public pension fund, Calpers, was getting preferential treatment among creditors.
+SAN FRANCISCO, Aug 1 (Reuters) - Bond insurer Assured Guaranty, facing massive losses in Stockton, California’s bankruptcy, on Wednesday said the largest U.S. public pension fund, Calpers, was getting preferential treatment among creditors.

 That may set the stage for a fight over whether cities in dire circumstances legally have the ability to change obligations under pension plan benefits agreed to in much better times.
 Calpers, the California Public Employees’ Retirement System, so far has said that the cities don’t have that ability.